ROCm/rocprofiler-systems/README.md

 ## Using Perfetto tracing with System Backend

 Perfetto tracing with the system backend supports multiple processes writing to the same output file.
-Thus, it is a useful technique if rocprof-sys is built with partial MPI support because all the perfetto output will be coalesced into a single file.
+Thus, it is a useful technique if rocprofiler-systems is built with partial MPI support because all the perfetto output will be coalesced into a single file.
 The installation docs for perfetto can be found [here](https://perfetto.dev/docs/contributing/build-instructions).
-If you are building rocprof-sys from source, you can configure CMake with `ROCPROFSYS_INSTALL_PERFETTO_TOOLS=ON` and the `perfetto` and `traced` applications will be installed as part of the build process.
+If you are building rocprofiler-systems from source, you can configure CMake with `ROCPROFSYS_INSTALL_PERFETTO_TOOLS=ON` and the `perfetto` and `traced` applications will be installed as part of the build process.
 However, it should be noted that to prevent this option from accidentally overwriting an existing perfetto install, all the perfetto executables installed by ROCm Systems Profiler are prefixed with `rocprof-sys-perfetto-`, except